pixelchrome/about/README.md

   * Some Icons I've used are not available.

 # License
-The original theme is under GPL License (see [Details](http://www.bootstrapzero.com/bootstrap-template/landing-zero-free-bootstrap-theme))
+The original theme is under GPL License (see [Theme Details](http://www.bootstrapzero.com/bootstrap-template/landing-zero-free-bootstrap-theme))